cubeman99/CMGEngine/README.md

 - Mutex and Thread wrapper
 - Better 'Error' handling, that show proper traceback
 - Start using smart pointers where necessary, like Graphics2D
+	- remove sptr where not necessary like in SetShaderUniform
 - Rework DecodedImageData interface (at least for memory management)
 - Stop using struct/enum pairings, use enum class
 	- decide on standard for enum names, k_enum or enum_value, and apply to code